 Accountability principle

-The accountability principle is a fundamental concept in data protection and cybersecurity that requires organizations not only to comply with privacy regulations but also to actively demonstrate that compliance.
-This principle mandates that entities implement appropriate technical and organizational measures to protect personal data, maintain comprehensive records of processing activities, and establish internal governance structures that provide clear evidence of their commitment to data protection.
+The accountability principle is a foundational concept in cybersecurity and data protection that requires organizations not only to comply with privacy regulations and data protection laws, but also to actively demonstrate that compliance.
+This means implementing appropriate technical and organizational measures—such as data protection impact assessments, records of processing activities, data protection by design and by default, and the appointment of data protection officers—while maintaining comprehensive documentation that serves as auditable proof of due diligence.